1 Little Shambles

-1 Little Shambles is a historic building in the English city of York, North Yorkshire.
+1 Little Shambles is a historic building in the city of York, England.
 A Grade II listed building, it adjoins the rear of 41–42 Shambles and faces Shambles Market.

 A former house, dating to the 15th century, it was restored around 1950.
 It is timber-framed, with the ground floor walls made of orange-red brick in English garden-wall bond.
 Its upper floors are rendered.
 It has a pantile roof with a brick chimney stack.

 There are two doors on the Little Shambles elevation: one for the ground floor and one for the upper floors.
 As of 2023, the building is occupied by Parlormade Café and Scone House.